Niki Lauda: Much more than a Formula One champion | DW | 21.05.2019

 Life-threatening Nürburgring crash

-Lauda started the 1976 season as F1's most dominant driver, winning four of the first eight races, finishing off the podium just once.
-Then came the fateful German Grand Prix at the Nürburgring: A week prior to the race, Lauda had criticized the safety precautions at the circuit, including a lack of fire marhalls and equipment, and urged his fellow drivers to boycott the race.
-However, the idea was voted down and the face went ahead as planned.
+Lauda started the 1976 season as F1's most dominant driver, winning five of the first nine races, finishing off the podium just once.
+Then came the fateful German Grand Prix at the Nürburgring: A week prior to the race, Lauda had criticized the safety precautions at the circuit, including a lack of fire marshalls and equipment, and urged his fellow drivers to boycott the race.
+However, the idea was voted down and the race went ahead as planned.

 On just the second lap of the race, Lauda's Ferrari slid off the track, crashing into an embankment and burst into flames.
 Several other drivers rushed to his aid but by the time they were able to pull him from the wreckage, he had suffered severe burns to his head and inhaled toxic gases that damaged his lungs.
 He subsequently had reconstructive surgery done to allow his eyelids to function properly, but had been literally scarred for life and would wear a baseball cap in public for the rest of his life as a result.